 The Posthumanities Hub

-Bringing science and art to the humanities, the Hub has been a transformational force of the societally relevant, extra-disciplinary, super-networked, new humanities in Sweden and beyond since 2008.
-Over the years we have combined philosophy, arts and sciences with laboratory studies, academic activism and societal committment.
-Prof Åsberg and the Hub introduced feminist new materialisms, cyborg- or technohumanities, bio-/eco art and citizen humanities, medical and environmental humanities by way of feminist science studies, curiosity, critique, creativity and extra-academic collaboration.
+Bringing science and art to the humanities, the Posthumanities Hub has been a transformational force of the societally relevant, extra-disciplinary, super-networked, new humanities in Sweden and beyond since 2008.
+Over the years, we have combined philosophy, arts and sciences with extrovert forms of new humanities, with laboratory studies, academic activism and a far-reaching societal committment to democracy and co-existential ethics in multispecies practice.
+Prof Cecilia Åsberg and her Hub introduced feminist new materialisms, cyborg- or technohumanities, bio-/eco art and citizen humanities, medical and environmental humanities in the Swedish-international scene by way of feminist curiosity, critique, creativity and extra-academic collaboration.
+And large doses of science and technology studies mixed with feminist theory and its postconventional ethos of imagining how things could be done differently.

 Our Points of Exit